Pivok7/vulkan-tutorial-zig/README.md

 Then run `zig build run`

-If you are on Windows and get an error related to glslc then try adding glslc.exe to you system path so that it can be invoked from cmd
+If you are on Windows and get an error related to glslc then try adding glslc.exe to your system path so that it can be invoked from cmd

 ## Third party libraries used in this project